Complete Guide to Canada Student Visa Processing Time in 2026

 Frequently Asked Questions (FAQs)

 The average processing time can range from four to sixteen weeks, depending on various factors such as your country of residence, the time of year, and how complete your application is.
+Students applying through SDS can expect processing within 20 calendar days.
 It’s always better to apply early to accommodate any unforeseen delays.
 Check the official IRCC website for current processing times specific to your country.

 How can I track my Canada student visa application?